jonathanffon/poppler-lcd-patch/README.md

 1. subpixel rendering wrapper for glib is so incomplete that any poppler-glib based frontend (e.g. evince) has to be patched to enable subpixel rendering.
 2. Cairo compositing operator used for Type 3 fonts is controlled inexplicitly by switching off subpixel antialias.

-Recently, based on the work of Paul and Zhou, I have rewritten the subpixel patch for the latest Poppler-0.76 to provide subpixel functionality to PDF viewers without patching their own source code.
+Recently, based on the work of Paul and Zhou, I have rewritten the subpixel patch to provide subpixel functionality to PDF viewers without patching their own source code.